edwindj/cbsodataR/README.md

 Retrieve data from the [open data interface](http://www.cbs.nl/nl-NL/menu/cijfers/statline/open-data/default.htm) (dutch) of Statistics Netherlands (cbs.nl) with *R*.

-__Note: This is a spare time project and not an official Statistics Netherlands package__

 # Installation

 `cbsodata` is not available from CRAN but can installed using `devtools`.